puetzp/vec2checkd/doc/configuration.md

     # OPTIONAL.
     plugin_output: '<custom_output>'

-    # If or if not to send performance data as part of a passive check result.
+    # Define if and how to send performance data as part of a passive check result.
+    # OPTIONAL.
+    performance_data:
+      # Choose if performance data is sent.
       # OPTIONAL, default true.
-    send_performance_data: <true|false>
+      enabled: true|false

+      # Customize the performance data label if desired.
+      # OPTIONAL.
+      label: '<custom_label>'
 ```

 **NOTE:** The syntax of _Nagios ranges_ is defined in the [Nagios development guidelines](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT).